EthanHaque/git_like_a_software_enginner/git_for_swe/markdown.md

 - A message describing the change
 - A reference to its parent commit(s), forming a chain of history

-Each commit is identified by a unique SHA-1 hash, which is calculated from its content and metadata.
+Each commit is identified by a unique, 160-bit SHA-1 hash, which is calculated from its content and metadata.
 This ensures integrity—any change to the commit changes its hash.

 #### How to Make a Commit